Tushar-ArmorCode/sodadata/soda/contracts/adr/10_data_source_configuration.md

 In order to verify (Soda) or push (Atlan) a contract, a data source is required.

 A contract file will reference a data source by name.
 Data sources are configured in data source YAML files.

 Other configurations next to data sources are variables, Soda Cloud connection and Atlan connections.

 Different environments require different configurations.
 The configuration files are grouped per environment in a directory.
-When performing a contract operation, next to the contract files, the environment configurations is passed as a directory.
+When performing a contract operation, next to the contract files, the environment configuration is passed as a directory.

 In an environment configuration directory, the file names are used to determine the file type: